RediCloud/cloud-v1/README.md

 ### Features

-Please note that this project is still work in progress and not stable yet

 (✅ = done | ⚙️ = in progress | ❌ = not started | 🚧 = done, but not tested enough)

 - node clustering ✅